DiegoAlonzoGarcia/twitter/README.md

 ## User Stories

-The following functionality is completed:
+The following functionality is achieved:

 - [x] User can compose a tweet.
 - [x] User can favorite a tweet.